AviParrack/Soothcheck/README.md

 See the `tutorials/` directory for comprehensive examples of using Probity:

+- `1-probity-basics.py`: Demonstrates the basic workflow with a Logistic Probe for sentiment analysis.
+- `2-dataset-creation.py`: Shows various methods for creating templated and custom datasets.
+- `3-probe-variants.py`: Compares different probe types (Linear, Logistic, PCA, KMeans, MeanDiff).
+- `4-multiclass-probe.py`: Explains how to use the MultiClass Logistic Probe.

-- Dataset creation and tokenization
+- Dataset creation and tokenization (General topic covered in tutorials)
-- Collecting activations from models
+- Collecting activations from models (General topic covered in tutorials)
-- Training different types of probes
+- Training different types of probes (General topic covered in tutorials)
-- Analyzing and visualizing probe results
+- Analyzing and visualizing probe results (General topic covered in tutorials)

 ## Project Structure